dbaimakov/microtwitter-platform/README.md

 # MicroTwitter Platform

-A portfolio-ready Spring Boot microservices platform that combines user management, subscriptions, messaging, timeline aggregation, and an OAuth 2.0 / JWT-enabled authentication variant in a single GitHub-friendly repository.
+Spring Boot microservices platform that combines user management, subscriptions, messaging, timeline aggregation, and an OAuth 2.0 / JWT-enabled authentication variant in a single GitHub-friendly repository.

 This repository packages the semester work into a clean monorepo with Docker-based deployment, GitHub Actions CI, Postman collections, and documentation that makes the project easy to review, run, and extend.